HighLight: Efficient and Flexible DNN Acceleration with Hierarchical Structured Sparsity: Introduction

 \section{Introduction}

-Modern deep neural networks (DNNs) can have weight and activation tensors with diverse discrete amounts of sparsity, \ie, \emph{sparsity degrees}, where sparsity is the percentage of zeros out of total number of values in the tensor.
+Modern deep neural networks (DNNs) can have weight and activation tensors with diverse discrete amounts of sparsity, \ie, \emph{sparsity degrees}, where sparsity is the percentage of zeros out of the total number of values in the tensor.
 This phenomenon is a result of complex interactions among various DNN optimization techniques in a large DNN model design space.
 For example, activations can be dense or sparse based on the choice of activation functions (\eg, ReLU~\cite{relu} introduces sparse activations, whereas Mish~\cite{mish} can result in much denser activations).
 Similarly, \emph{weight pruning} is often applied to over-parameterized DNN models, leading to zero-valued weights within the network.
 Sparsity degrees for pruned DNNs vary depending on how amenable the given network is to sparsification (\eg, large models such as ResNet50~\cite{resnet} can sometimes be pruned to 80\% sparsity while still maintaining accuracy, while compact models such as EfficientNet~\cite{efficientnet} cannot be pruned as aggressively).

-As a result, we need a DNN accelerator that can translate any sparsity into efficiency, resulting in a good accuracy-efficiency trade-off.
-Specifically, the accelerator should be: \begin{itemize}[topsep=0pt,itemsep=0pt,partopsep=0pt,parsep=0pt, leftmargin=12pt] \item \textit{\textbf{Efficient}}: incurs low latency, energy, and area overhead cost, referred to as having \emph{low sparsity tax}, to implement the sparsity-related acceleration features.
+As a result, it is desirable to have a DNN accelerator that can translate any sparsity into efficiency, resulting in a good accuracy-efficiency trade-off.
+Specifically, the accelerator should be: \begin{itemize} \item \textit{\textbf{Efficient}}: incurs low latency, energy, and area overhead cost, referred to as having \emph{low sparsity tax}, to implement the sparsity-related acceleration features.
 The sparsity tax can come from extra control logic, lack of data reuse, etc. \item \textit{\textbf{Flexible}}: supports \emph{diverse} sparsity degrees (including dense).
-"Support" refers to two capabilities: \textbf{(i)} process the DNN to produce functionally correct results; \textbf{(ii)} translate weight and activation sparsity into reductions in energy and/or latency. \end{itemize} Specifically, the accelerator has two goals: \textbf{(i)} for medium/high-sparsity DNNs, eliminate \emph{ineffectual operations} (\ie, compute and data movement involving zeros)~\cite{extensor} to introduce energy and/or latency savings; \textbf{(ii)} for low-sparsity DNNs, have similar energy efficiency and latency as a purely dense accelerator (\ie, have a low sparsity tax).
+"Support" refers to two capabilities: \textbf{(i)} process the DNN to produce functionally correct results; \textbf{(ii)} translate weight and activation sparsity into reductions in energy and/or latency. \end{itemize} Specifically, the accelerator has two goals: \begin{itemize} \item for medium/high-sparsity DNNs, eliminate \emph{ineffectual operations} (\ie, compute and data movement involving zeros)~\cite{extensor} to introduce energy and/or latency savings; \item for low-sparsity DNNs, have similar energy efficiency and latency as a dense accelerator (\ie, have a low sparsity tax). \end{itemize}